PtFEM/PtFEM.jl/README.md

 Changes in PtFEM.jl with respect to the Fortran programs in PtFEM are summarized in the CHANGES.md file.

 PtFEM.jl will be published in a couple of steps, e.g. 1) chapters 4-6, 2) chapters 7-9, 3) remaining chapters in PtFEM and 4) VTK output and multiprocessing aspects, although I might start to mix in item 4) earlier.
-Several examples use [Plots.jl](https://juliaplots.github.io) based graphics.

 To use the toolkit and run the test programs, start the [Julia](http://julialang.org) REPL and type: